Scax/DiscordGAWF/readme.md

 This is a little tool inspired by [DiscordComp](https://github.com/null-von-sushi/Discordcomp).

-If you are running some games or programs via wine they wont discord wont let you choose these processes for game activity
+If you are running some games or programs via wine discord wont let you choose these processes for game activity

 This program looks for .exe process and creates a .dummy file and process you can select in discord

-If you run discord in Firejail you this programm will start the dummies inside the discord firejail
+If you run discord in Firejail you this programm can start the dummies inside the discord firejail

-## Note
-If your system gets compromised this tool could be be used to further exploit you.

 ## How to use